ytobi/drlnd-p2_continuos-control/README.md

 # Train agent
-Run the code cells to what the agent train.
-After training the agent, you can load the weights from file and experiment with trained agent.
+Run the code cells to watch the agent train.
+After training the agent, you can load the weights from file and experiment with the trained agent.